thasso/pyjip/docs/source/tools_and_pipelines.rst

     echo "========================================="
-    echo "The 'arg' filter with arguments can be" echo "used to add custom prefixes and suffixed" echo "to the value is not a stream or evaluates" echo "to true."
+    echo "The 'arg' filter with arguments can be" echo "used to add custom prefixes and suffixes" echo "to the value is not a stream or evaluates" echo "to true."
     echo ""